Content Search in Office 365

 After you run a Content Search, the number of content locations and an estimated number of search results are displayed in the search profile.
 You can also quickly view statistics, such as the content locations that have the most items that match the search query.
 After you run a search, you can preview the results or export them to a local computer.

-Create a new search
+Create a search

-Sign in using your Office 365 email address and password.
+Go to https://protection.office.com and sign in using your Office 365 email address and password.

 On the Search page, click the arrow next to New search.